pichim/PES_Board/docs/markdown/ir_sensor.md

 float ir_distance_avg = ir_sensor.read();
 ```

-It is important to note that before the ``setCalibration()`` the ``read()`` function returnes averaged values in millivolts.
+It is important to note that before the ``setCalibration()`` the ``read()`` function returns averaged values in millivolts.
 After the calibration is set, the ``read()`` function returns the distance in centimeters (if calibrated properly).

-An other option is to use the constructor
+Another option is to use the constructor

 ```cpp
 IRSensor ir_sensor(PC_2, 2.574e+04f, -29.37f);
 ```

-where you create an object an calibrate it in one line.
+where you create an object and calibrate it in one line.

 With the commands